cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 to its return value, if any.
 This enables bidirectional communication with the parent context.

-As a real world example, an <code>{{async-button action=(action "submit")}}</code> will invoke the action and that actions can return a promise.
+As a real world example, an <code>{{async-button action=(action "submit")}}</code> will invoke the action and that action can return a promise.
 Thanks to having access to that promise, the button can then change to a "loading" state while that returned promise is pending.
 {% endraw %}